 Many former US officials share the same opinion that the US helped Israel successfully prevent Iran's attack thanks to the support of US intelligence, which helped the US Department of Defense predict the time and target of Tehran's attack.

-In a written statement to the House Armed Services Committee, General Kurilla said that the lack of intelligence personnel has created many gaps in detecting and disrupting extremist plots.
-General Kurilla's comments were partly reflected in the war in the Gaza Strip, when a lack of intelligence on the Houthi arsenal in Yemen made it difficult to attack Houthi missile and drone storage facilities.
+In a written statement to the US House Armed Services Committee, General Kurilla said that the lack of intelligence personnel has created many gaps in detecting and disrupting the plots of extremist organizations.
+General Kurilla's comments were partly reflected in the war in the Gaza Strip when the lack of intelligence on the Houthi arsenal in Yemen made it difficult to attack the Houthi missile and drone warehouses.

-However, sending more troops to the Middle East and bolstering intelligence assets in the long term will be difficult because the US military is spread across Europe and Asia is also a focus.
-A US official, speaking on condition of anonymity, said it was unclear whether Washington would be willing to withdraw forces from Asia or Europe if tensions in the Middle East continued to rise.
+However, sending more troops to the Middle East and strengthening intelligence facilities in the long term will be difficult because the US military is distributed throughout Europe and Asia is also a focus.
+A US official, speaking on condition of anonymity, said it was unclear whether Washington was ready to withdraw forces from Asia or Europe if tensions in the Middle East continued to rise.
 The last time the US deployed thousands of troops to the Middle East was under President Donald Trump.

-Recent tit-for-tat attacks between Iran and Israel have raised concerns about a regional war that Washington is trying to prevent.
+Recent tit-for-tat attacks between Iran and Israel have raised fears of a regional war that Washington is trying to prevent.
 Iran does not appear to want a full-scale war with Israel, according to US officials, with the latest move downplaying the significance of the April 19 attack in the central Iranian province of Isfahan.

 Source